 When we feel pressure, our tension builds up.
-Then our state of mind becomes bothered and distorted.
+Then our state of mind becomes bothered.
 Emotional strain follows and people may end up making decisions that are very doubtful.
 Our lives are full of surprises.
 Therefore, Stress is not something that people can be saved by dealing with a simple life.
 However, the anxiety brought by stress is a feeling that we can deal with in a healthy manner.

 The True Meaning of Anxiety

 Anxiety is the feeling of tension brought about by stress factors.
 The end result of it may lead to a physical ailment.
 The results will be such as increased blood pressure, racing thoughts, nervousness, paranoia, hopelessness, lack of energy, and even anger.
-However, If we left it as unchecked and dealt with anxiety and stress, it can lead to depression.
+However, If we left it unchecked and dealt with anxiety and stress, it can lead to depression.

 The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders – Fifth Edition identifies that anxiety can be specific and distinct.
 There are 6 major types or categories of Anxiety.